10 things I’ve learned through stories of overcoming adversity

 3. Anxiety and depression are real and hard to overcome

-Anxiety and depression often go hand in hand.
+Many find that anxiety and depression often go hand in hand.

 According to the ADAA, close to half the people who suffer from depression suffer from anxiety and vice versa.